AzizSaleh/CodeIgniter-email/README.md

   6. Click 'OK'
   7. Close Avast

 7) If all fails, Google is your best bet.
-Go to the library `application/library/Ah_Email.php` and uncomment link #100 which should hopefully give you an error message you can research on Google.
+Go to the library `application/library/Ah_Email.php` and uncomment line #100 which should hopefully give you an error message you can research on Google.